-The statewide child care disaster plan will be posted here: http://humanservices.hawaii.gov/bessd/child-care-program/child-care-licensing/
+The Hawai'i Department of Human Services has not completed its development of the Statewide Child Care Disaster Plan.
+Once the Statewide Child Care Disaster Plan is completed by September 30, 2019, the statewide child care disaster plan will be posted at: http://humanservices.hawaii.gov/bessd/child-care-program/child-care-licensing/

-2 Promote Family Engagement Through Outreach and Consumer Education
+2 Promote Family Engagement through Outreach and Consumer Education

 Lead Agencies are required to support the role of parents as child care consumers who need information to make informed choices regarding the services that best suit their needs.
-A key purpose of the CCDBG Act is to "promote involvement by parents and family members in the development of their children in child care settings" (658A(b)).
+A key purpose of the CCDBG Act is to 'promote involvement by parents and family members in the development of their children in child care settings' (658A(b)).
 Lead Agencies have the opportunity to consider how information can be provided to parents through the child care assistance system, partner agencies, and child care consumer education websites.